-This section sets out NCHE's institutional audit system.
+This section sets out the NCHE's institutional audit system.
 The term "institutional audit" is defined as follows:

 Institutional audit focuses on an institution's policies, systems, strategies and resources for quality assurance of its academic activities.
-The quality of academic activities in itself is not evaluated.
-Audit panels, comprising experts in higher education issues, conduct evaluations using NCHE's audit requirements as benchmarks.
+The quality of academic activities per se is not evaluated.
+Audit panels, comprising experts in higher education issues, conduct evaluations using the NCHE's audit requirements as benchmarks.
 Institutional audits are improvement oriented, but accountability aspects are also integrated into the system.

-NCHE's programme accreditation and institutional audit systems are both evidence-based, i.e. reports, statements, etc. need to be substantiated by documentary proof or otherwise.
+Both the NCHE's programme accreditation and institutional audit systems are evidencebased, i.e. reports, statements, etc. need to be substantiated by documentary proof or otherwise.